VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ## Memory Allocations :
-Data can be stored in register by two methods :
+Data can be stored in the register by two methods :
 + Directly store in registers
 + Store into registers from memory